1941-1942 Season with

 Carpenter, The Music Maids & Hal, Mary Martin, Victor Borge, Jerry Lester,

-Lester V. Berry, Allen Jenkins and Nigel Bruce.
+Lester V. Berrey, Allen Jenkins and Nigel Bruce.

 *Deep In